Shillitz/BTC_Balance_checker/README.md

 # BTC_Balance_checker
-Python script to check bulk addresses for balances from your own Bitcoin node Simply change the Rpc login details for your RPC access in the python file.
+Python script to check bulk addresses for balances from your own Bitcoin node.
+Simply change the Rpc login details for your RPC access in the python file.
-You need to be running your own full node or have RPC access to one Pruned nodes will not work correctly
+You need to be running your own full node or have RPC access to one.
+Pruned nodes will not work correctly!

 This is a really fastest way to check bulk lists!